sethwbarton/latter-day-texting-tool/README.md

 From the Github repository, click on "Releases".

+Download the two shortcut files from the latest release.
+[Read more about Mac OS Shortcuts](https://support.apple.com/guide/shortcuts-mac/intro-to-shortcuts-apdf22b0444c/mac) if you are unsure what these do.

 On the latest release, download the package for your CPU architecture.
 If you have a Mac running an x86 Intel CPU, choose the release titled `Latter-day.Texting.Tool.x86.zip`.
 If you have a Mac running an ARM64 Apple Silicon CPU, choose the release titled `Latter-day.Texting.Tool.arm64.zip`.